 Cherry Mojito

 A glass filled with ice and a pink beverage is being poured, garnished with fresh mint leaves.
 In the background, there is a blurred bowl with cherries and mint on a marble surface.

-Fill the glass with ice and top with soda water.
+1. Fill the glass with ice and top with soda water.

 A refreshing pink cocktail in a tall glass garnished with a cherry on top.
 The drink contains ice, lime wedges, and mint leaves, with a metal straw.
 A bowl of cherries is blurred in the background on a white marble surface.

-Garnish with a lime wedge, fresh cherries, and fresh mint.
+1. Garnish with a lime wedge, fresh cherries, and fresh mint.

-• Herbal twist: Swap mint for basil.
+• Basil cherry mojito: Swap the mint for fresh basil.

+Cherry Mojito